microsoftconnect/GameInput/README.md

 ## Version History

+### Version 2.0

+*   Added support for advanced haptics for audio-driven devices including the PlayStation&#174;5 DualSense&#174; controller.
+*   Added support for sensors supported by the Windows sensor stack.
+*   Added support for DirectInput driver `DirectInputEscape` call.
+*   Added support for running GameInput in the WINE environment on Linux-based systems.
+*   Added support for optional background gamepad input across gamepad drivers.
+*   Added `revisionNumber`, `hardwareVersion`, `firmwareVersion`, and `containerId` to `GameInputDeviceInfo`.
+*   Fixed GIP devices reporting incorrect PNP paths in `GameInputDeviceInfo`.
+*   Fixed an issue where GIP devices would not report raw readings in older versions of the API.
+*   Increased API version to 2.

+"PlayStation" is a registered trademark or trademark of Sony Interactive Entertainment Inc.

+"DualSense" is a registered trademark or trademark of Sony Interactive Entertainment Inc.

 ### Version 1.2

 *   Fix inverted axis mapping on multiple controllers.
-*   Fix two second timeout on process shutdown for games that leak the IGameInput instance.
+*   Fix two second timeout on process shutdown for games that leak the `IGameInput` instance.
 *   GameInput will now automatically reconnect to the GameInput service when it is upgraded.
 *   Increase the callback backlog to provide more time for games to process GameInput notifications.